MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/current-database-function.md

 ---
 # current_database())

-Returns the name of the database in scope (i.e., the database that all query entities are resolved against if no other database is specified).
+Returns the name of the database in scope (database that all query entities are resolved against if no other database is specified).

 **Syntax**